Dihedral Linking Invariants: Abstract

 \section{Abstract}

-A Fox p-colored knot $K$ in $S^3$ gives rise to a corresponding $p$-fold branched cover $M$ of $S^3$ along $K$.
+A Fox p-colored knot $K$ in $S^3$ gives rise to a corresponding $p$-fold dihedral branched cover $M$ of $S^3$ along $K$.
 The pre-image of the knot $K$ under the covering map is a $\dfrac{p+1}{2}$-component link $L$ in $M$, and the set of pairwise linking numbers of the components of $L$ is an invariant of $K$.
 This powerful invariant played a key role in the development of early knot tables, and appears in formulas for many other important knot and manifold invariants.
-We give an algorithm for computing this invariant for all odd $p$, generalizing an algorithm of Perko, and tabulate the invariant for thousands of $p$-colorable knots.
+We give an algorithm for computing this invariant for all odd $p$, generalizing an algorithm of Perko.
+We then extend this algorithm to compute linking numbers of arbitrary curves in a $p$-fold dihedral branched cover of $S^3$ along $K$.
+As an application, we compute Kjuchukova's ribbon obstruction $\Xi_p$ using a method of the first author and Kjuchukova.
+We also tabulate the dihedral linking invariant for all $p$-colorings of prime knots of crossing number less than or equal to 13, with $p\geq 3$ prime.
+Finally, we demonstrate the strength of the dihedral linking invariant by comparing it to several polynomial invariants.
+For example, the dihedral linking invariant distinguishes more than 98\% of the 1183 prime non-mutant knot pairs with the same Fox coloring invariant and the same HOMFLY-PT polynomial through 13 crossings.